remla2025-team10/operation/README.md

 **Operation Repository** is the starting point of the application and contains the files required to run the application, as explained above

-- `Vagrantfile`: Defines the virtual machines configuration.
+- `Vagrantfile`: Defines the VM configurations.
 - `ansible/`: Contains Ansible playbooks for automated setup and configuration of the Kubernetes cluster
     - `files/`:
-        - `kube-flannel.yml`
+        - `kube-flannel.yml`: KB pod network config file for deploying Flannel.
+        - `metallb-native.yaml`: Config manifest for deploying MetalLB.
-        - `metallb-native.yaml`
+    - `kubernetes dashboard/`
+        - `dashboard-adminuser.yaml`: Define ServiceAccount and CluterRoleBinding for a KB dashboard admin user.
+        - `ingress-dashboard`: Ingress configuration for exposing the KB dashboard.
     - `general.yaml`: Configures all VMs with necessary prerequisites for Kubernetes, including required system settings.
     - `ctrl.yaml`: Initializes the Kubernetes cluster on the control node.
     - `node.yaml`: Configures worker nodes and joins them to the Kubernetes cluster.
-- `finalize.yaml`: Installed MetalLB, NGinx Ingress, Dashboard, and Istio service mesh (+ addons) for load balancing and routing.
+    - `finalize.yml`: Installed MetalLB, NGinx Ingress, Dashboard, and Istio service mesh (+ addons) for load balancing and routing.
 - `docs/`
     - `continuous-experimentation.md`: A/B testing experiment documentation.
     - `deployment.md`: Deployment description details.
     - `extension.md`: Extension proposal.
-- `kubernetes dashboard/`
-    - `dashboard-adminuser.yaml`: Define ServiceAccount and CluterRoleBinding for a KB dashboard admin user.
-    - `ingress-dashboard`: Ingress configuration for exposing the KB dashboard.
 - `model-stack/`: Contains the Helm chart for deploying the application to Kubernetes
     - `Chart.yaml`: Metadata about the Helm chart
     - `values.yaml`: Default configuration values for the Helm chart
     - `templates/`
         - `_helpers.tpl`: Helper templates for the Helm chart
         - `alertmanager-config.yaml`: AlertManager configuration for notification settings.
-        - `app-deployment.yaml`:
+        - `app-deployment.yaml`: Creates two deployments for app-service.
+One for stable (v1) and one for canary (v2).
-        - `destinationrules.yaml`:
+        - `destinationrules.yaml`: Defines Istio DestinationRules for model-service and app-service.
-        - `istio-rate-limiting.yaml`:
+        - `istio-rate-limiting.yaml`: EnvoyFilter to apply local rate limiting.
-        - `isitiogateway.yaml`:
-        - `model-deployment.yaml`:
+        - `isitiogateway.yaml`: Istio Gateway resource to expose HTTP traffic to the cluster for external access.
+        - `model-deployment.yaml`: Creates two deployments for model-service.
+One for stable (v1) and one for canary (v2).
-        - `model-pv.yml`:
+        - `model-pv.yml`: PersistentVolume for storing model files.
-        - `model-pvc.yml`:
+        - `model-pvc.yml`: PersistentVolumeClaim for storing model files.
         - `requests-rule.yaml`: Custom Prometheus alerting rule.
-        - `servicemonitor.yaml`:
+        - `servicemonitor.yaml`: ServiceMonitor for prometheus to scrape metrics from app-service.
-        - `services.yaml`:
+        - `services.yaml`: KB services for model-service and app-service.
-        - `virtualservices.yaml`:
+        - `virtualservices.yaml`: Istio VirtualServices for traffic management.

-**App Service Repository** holds the relevant frontend and backend code for the application
-- `app/models/model_handler.py` makes a post request to the model-service to get a sentiment prediction
-- `app/routes/__init__.py` defines the routes used by the backend application
-- `app/__init__.py` holds the overall backend application code
-- `app/templates/index.html` defines the frontend code of the application

-**Model Service Repository**
-- `model-service/download_models.py` is used to download the classifier (and vectorizer) model used for the prediction
-- `model-service/app.py` contains the Flask wrapper for the model, with an endpoint that can be accessed by the app-service to request a prediction for a given review

-**Lib-ml Repository**
-- `preprocess_sentiment_analysis/preprocess.py` is used to preprocess a given dataset by cleaning the text (removing non-alphabetical characters, converting all words to lowercase, removing stopwords, and Porter stemming).
-It saves the results into a processed CSV file.

-**Lib-version**
-- `src/lib_version/version_awerenes.py` is contains the package code used to retrieve the packages version at runtime.
-- `src/lib_version/VERSION` is the config file that contains the build version.
-This file is used at build time to determine the versioning.

-**Model training**
-- `data/`: The folder containing all the data files
-    - `raw/`: Original raw data dumps
-    - `processed/`: The processed data directly used by the model
-- `models/`: Containes the models which have already been trained
-- `restaurant_model_training/`: The main package (module) of this project
-    - `config.py`: Contains the configurations such as default values and paths
-    - `dataset.py`: Logic for loading and preprocessing the data
-    - `features.py`: Logic for creating BOW features
-    - `modeling/`: Module containing logic for model training (`train.py`) and predicting (`predict.py`)
-- `tests/`: The test files for the model
-    - `test_data_features.py`: Tests for data and features
-    - `test_infrastructure.py`: Tests for infrastructure
+        - `monitoring/`: directory with ConfigMaps for Grafana dashboards.
-    - `test_model_development.py`: Tests for model training, evaluation, robustness
-    - `test_monitoring.py`: Tests for model monitoring
-- `requirements.txt`: The project dependencies
+            - `a3-dashboard-configmap`
+            - `ab-test-dashboard-configmap`
+- `docker-compose.yml`: docker-compose configuration file

 ## Repository Links
 For convenience, we list links to the available repositories used in this project: